-- Continued focus on exploration for the discovery of one or more significant uranium deposits in the Athabasca region of Northern Saskatchewan - Company believes that it has the projects, strategic partners, people and knowledge base, corporate treasury and fund raising ability to deliver on this mission. - Completed and continuing drill programs have further defined our target zones and identified new targets for future drill programs. - At Cree East, our Korean Partners have approved a \$3.58 million summer drill program.
-The twenty two drill holes program, comprising approximately 10,000 metres, was split between two target zones on the property. - As at October 31, 2010, our Korean partners have contributed \$14.3 million of their 19.0 million funding commitment.
-In December 2010, the members of the Korean Consortium have advanced \$4.3 million to fund the exploration program on the Cree East property. - At the West McArthur project, exploration is being carried out under a 50/50 joint venture with MC Resources Canada ("MCRC"), a wholly owned subsidiary of Mitsubishi Corporation, and CanAlaska. - In February 2010, after the start of the winter season, MCRC earned a 50% interest in the West McArthur project by completing the Cdn\$11 million investment specified under the project's option agreement.
+- Continued focus on exploration for the discovery of one or more significant uranium deposits in the Athabasca region of Northern Saskatchewan - Company believes that it has the projects, strategic partners, people and knowledge base, corporate treasury and fund raising ability to deliver on this mission. - Completed and continuing drill programs have further defined our target zones and identified new targets for future drill programs. - At Cree East, our Korean Partners have approved a \$3.58 million winter drill program.
+The eighteen drill holes program, comprising approximately 7,650 metres, will be split between three target zones on the property. - As at January 31, 2011, our Korean partners have contributed \$19.0 million of their 19.0 million funding commitment - At the West McArthur project, exploration is being carried out under a 50/50 joint venture with MC Resources Canada ("MCRC"), a wholly owned subsidiary of Mitsubishi Corporation, and CanAlaska. - In January 2011 and February 2011 respectively, WestCan Uranium Ltd. funded \$0.48 million and \$0.24 million for the Grease River project representing 90% of the approved 2011 winter drilling budget. - In February 2010, after the start of the winter season, MCRC earned a 50% interest in the West McArthur project by completing the Cdn\$11 million investment specified under the project's option agreement.
 Over the next five years, the joint venture is planning to expend between \$3.5-\$4.2 million annually to progressively test the 7 targets which exist on the property. - At the Collins Bay Extension project, results from the Company's winter drill program provided strong exploration targets for the 2011 winter season.
 The Company's summer exploration program consisted of seismic profiling of the large breccia targets on the property. - At the Fond Du Lac project, the Company will be continuing to test for the extension of the higher grade uranium mineralization intersected in the August 2009 drill program (40.2m @0.32% U3O8). - CanAlaska is also actively marketing other projects to potential partners.